Rbcafe/CVER/CVE/README.md

 ## FOLDERS : structure.

+- FIRST : The "FIRST" folder related to the "CVSS" representation.
 - GITHUB : The "GITHUB" related to the "CVE".
 - NVD : The "NVD" related to the "CVE".
 - SPLOITUS : The "SPLOITUS" related to the "CVE".